High dimensional consistent independence testing with maxima of rank correlations: Technical proofs

 {\bf Step II. } We use the Hoeffding decomposition and the exponential inequality for bounded completely degenerate U-statistics of \cite{MR1235426} to prove the general case $m\ge2$.
 Write

 Using Slutsky's argument, we have

-where $\{\epsilon_{5,\ell}, \ell=3,\ldots,m\}$ are constants to be specified later and $\epsilon_5:=\sum_{\ell=3}^m\epsilon_{5,\ell}$.
+where $\{\epsilon_{n,\ell}^{\#}, \ell=3,\ldots,m\}$ are constants to be specified later and $\epsilon_{n}^{\#}:=\sum_{\ell=3}^m \epsilon_{n,\ell}^{\#}$.

 We analyze the first term and the remaining terms on the right-hand side of \eqref{eqn:slu3} separately.
-To bound the latter, we employ Theorem 4.1.12 in \citet{MR1666908}, which states that there exist absolute positive constants $C_\ell'$ and $C_\ell''$ such that for all $\epsilon_5'>0$,
+To bound the latter, we employ Proposition 2.3(c) in \citet{MR1235426}, which states that there exist absolute positive constants $C_\ell'$ and $C_\ell''$ such that for all $\epsilon_5>0$,